asyncvlsi/act/README.md

 Once you've built the tools, run "make install" to install the files, and  "make runtest" to run through a set of test cases.

+## Standard library

+The ACT (standard library)[https://github.com/asyncvlsi/stdlib] (analogous to the C++ standard template library) is under development.
+We recommend installing it as part of your ACT install, as some of the other tools might assume some standard ACT files exist.

 ## More information:

 More detailed documentation is available here: